spacewander/lua-resty-core/README.markdown

 ## ngx.pipe

-This Lua module provides Lua API which could be used to spawn processes and communicate with them nonblockingly.
+This module provides a Lua API to spawn processes and communicate with them in a non-blocking fashion.

 See the [documentation](./lib/ngx/pipe.md) for this Lua module for more details.

+This module was first introduced in lua-resty-core ${ver_should_be_updated_in_merging}.

 [Back to TOC](#table-of-contents)